mattbatman/covid-data-handler/README.md

 ### Project Dependencies

 This project runs on Elixir.
-Install Elixir, and then the project dependencies with:
+First, install Elixir.
+Next, install the project dependencies with:

 ```
 mix deps.get